 They are fairly numerous from Alaska to Mexico and in between.
 They live from the mountains to the lowlands.
 Some may winter on the gulf coast.
 A few have been sighted farther east late in the season.

 You can hear them talking with a loud chirp and chatter when they come to your feeder.
-They are one of the noisy types of hummingbirds.
+They are a noisy type of hummingbirds.

-You are sure to see at least one of these common types of hummingbirds where you live in the United States.
+You are sure to see at least one of these types of hummingbirds where you live.